sinch/net-ConferenceCalling/readme.md

 ## Add someone to a Conference
-In this sytem I also wanted to add the possibility to add a number and make a call to that person so they join the conference.
-Lets start with adding a view to show the details for a confernce, in the HomeController.cs add an Action called details, and start with just listing the basic info and the participants for a conference.
+In this system I also wanted to add the possibility to add a number and make a call to that person so they join the conference.
+Let’s start with adding a view to show the details for a conference, in the HomeController.cs add an Action called details, and start with just listing the basic info and the participants for a conference.
 First we need to create a ViewModel than can hold this info in ConferenceModels.cs.
 ```csharp
 public class ConferenceDetailsViewModel {
     public Conference Conference { get; set; }